 Lake Manyara is great throughout the year.
 The park is at its utmost beauty during the wet season November – May when the vegetation is very lush and waterfalls cascade down the rift valley escarpment.

 The dry season making most of the park routes accessible is preferred by many.

 The Park can be accessed both by road or air.

 By Road 115kms from Arusha City.

 By Air: Chartered flights to Manyara Airstrip.

-Lake Manyara National Park has diverse accommodation options a stone throw away out of the park.
+Lake Manyara National Park has diverse accommodation options a stone throw away from the park.
 From campsites, tented camps and lodges.
-Most of them located on the edge of the rift valley with spectacular views.
+Most of them are located on the edge of the rift valley with spectacular views.

 The Park offers just a handful of accommodation options; Camping, tented camp and lodge